JStover95/bert-small-ko-word-boundary-detection/README.md

 `Max Sequence Length` was calculated as the 95th percentile of tokenized sequence lengths in the full processed dataset.
 The code for calculating the max sequence length can be found in the `calculate_seq_length.py` script.

 The hyperparameter `N` is the number of samples drawn from the full processed dataset on each training epoch. `N` and `Number of Epochs` were chosen as 10<sup>4</sup> and 10 to favor more training iterations with smaller, more varied batches of training data.

+## **Amazon SageMaker AI**

+This repository includes an example Jupyter notebook `deploy.ipynb` for deploying this model for use on Amazon SageMaker AI.
+To deploy this model, create a Jupyter notebook on the Amazon SageMaker AI console and clone this repository:

+1. From the **Create notebook instance** menu, select **Default repository** under **Git repositories**.
+2. From the **Repository** dropdown menu, select **Clone a public Git repository to this notebook instance only**.
+3. Enter this repository's URL under **Git repository URL**.

+When your notebook instance is deployed, run all cells in `deploy.ipynb`.
+The script contains detailed information about deployment.

 ## **Contributing**